 Plaque hardens into a rough, porous substance known as calculus (or tartar) if not consistently removed through daily brushing and flossing.
 If the plaque becomes an issue, scaling and root planing, sometimes called a deep cleaning, can be performed at our NE Portland dental clinic.

 Brushing and flossing daily and regular visits to Dr. Agee and his team at Portland Family Dentistry can help prevent periodontal disease.

 The grooves and depressions on the chewing surfaces of back teeth, particularly molars, are prone to decay.

 As part of prevention, Dr. Agee often recommends tooth sealants.
-These are protective coating which are painted onto teeth in those grooves, preventing food debris from sticking in them and causing cavities.
+These are protective coatings that are painted onto teeth in those grooves, preventing food debris from sticking in them and causing cavities.

-Sealants are quick, easy, and painless for all patients, kids and adults.
-Add to this the fact that dental sealants are incredibly durable, lasting for several years before a reapplication is required, and have no impact on a patient’s ability to eat, drink, or speak, sealants are an obvious treatment to include into a preventative dentistry program.
+Dental sealants are incredibly durable, lasting several years before a reapplication is required, and have no impact on a patient’s ability to eat, drink, or speak, making sealants an obvious treatment to include in a preventative dentistry program.

 What Our Clients Are Saying About Our Preventative Dental Care In Portland

 Preventative dental care is taking steps to prevent gum disease, tooth decay, and cavities, such as learning good oral hygiene habits and having regular dental exams.

 At what age should my child receive their first fluoride treatment?